11ty/11ty-website/docs/languages/nunjucks.md

 ### Use your Nunjucks Environment

+{% addedin "0.3.0" %}

-_New in Eleventy `v0.3.0`:_ As an escape mechanism for advanced usage, pass in your own instance of a [Nunjucks Environment](https://mozilla.github.io/nunjucks/api.html#environment) using the Configuration API.
+As an escape mechanism for advanced usage, pass in your own instance of a [Nunjucks Environment](https://mozilla.github.io/nunjucks/api.html#environment) using the Configuration API.

 ```js
 module.exports = function(eleventyConfig) {